 Webhooks

 Webhooks notify your system of events in Carriyo.
-When a shipment status changes, an order is updated, or a return request moves through its lifecycle, Carriyo POSTs a JSON payload to a URL you configure.
-Your system then reacts: update an OMS, fire a notification, trigger a refund, open a ticket.
+When a shipment status changes, an order is updated, inventory levels shift, or a return request moves through its lifecycle, Carriyo POSTs a JSON payload to a URL you configure.
+Your system then reacts: update an OMS, fire a notification, trigger a refund, sync stock to your storefront.

 Webhooks are the integration pattern Carriyo recommends for status tracking.
 Polling individual endpoints is fine for occasional lookups.
 Webhooks scale more cleanly to high event volumes and remove the need to manage polling cadence on your side.